Erdenet

-Erdenet (/ˈɜːrdɪnɛt/; Эрдэнэт /mn/, 'precious, valuable') is the third-largest city in Mongolia and the provincial capital of Orkhon.
+Erdenet (/ˈɜːrdɪnɛt/; Эрдэнэт /mn/, 'precious, valuable') is provincial capital of Orkhon and the second-largest city in Mongolia.
 Located in northern Mongolia, it lies in a valley between the Selenge and Orkhon rivers about 240 km (as the crow flies) northwest of the national capital Ulaanbaatar and Darkhan.
 The road length between Ulaanbaatar and Erdenet is about 370 km.
-As of the 2018 census, the city had a population of 98,057.
+As of the 2026 census, the city had a population of 112,520.

 History

 Erdenet, one of the youngest settlements in Mongolia, was founded in 1974 in an area where large deposits of copper had been discovered in the 1950s.
 A single-track railway line with a length of 120 km linking Erdenet to the Trans-Mongolian Railway was inaugurated in 1977.
 In the middle of the 1980s, more than 50% of the inhabitants were Russians working as engineers or miners.
 After the fall of Soviet Communism in 1990, however, most Russians left Erdenet.
 Today, about 10% of the population is Russian.